omegaml/omegaml/docs/source/guide/intro/whatis.rst

 How to keep track
 +++++++++++++++++

-* *metadata* - any object stored in omega|ml is actively tracked by its associated metadata
+* *metadata* - any object stored in omega-ml is actively tracked by its associated metadata
 * *logging* - logging is as simple as, well adding messages to the log.
 No setup required.

 How to scale
 ++++++++++++

-* *cloud-native* - omega|ml is designed as a set of microservices, leveraging the 12factor architecture principles, and thus is fully cloud enabled.
+* *cloud-native* - omega-ml is designed as a set of microservices, leveraging the 12factor architecture principles, and thus is fully cloud enabled.
 It works across clouds, private or public.
-* *cloudmanager* - cloudmanager enables multi-user/multi-entity deployment of omega|ml itself as well as any other services, including your own data products (msp & enterprise edition)
+* *cloudmanager* - cloudmanager enables multi-user/multi-entity deployment of omega-ml itself as well as any other services, including your own data products (msp & commercial edition)
-* *platform* - ready-made docker images and a docker-compose deployment descriptor, as well as a scalable kubernetes deployment (msp & enterprise editions)
+* *platform* - ready-made docker images and a docker-compose deployment descriptor, as well as a scalable kubernetes deployment (msp & commercial editions)

-These concepts make up the very modules and APIs that omega|ml provides.
+These concepts make up the very modules and APIs that omega-ml provides.
 For example, in your Python code (these is an excerpt of the full capabilities):

 .. code:: python